Economy of India: Datacentre and cloud

 India has emerged as the leading data centre hub in the Asia-Pacific region (excluding China), surpassing established players like Singapore, Australia, South Korea, Japan, and Hong Kong in installed capacity.
 This reflects the escalating demand for data services in one of the world's fastest-growing major economies.

 With a current installed capacity of 950 MW and projections indicating an additional 850 MW by 2026, India is poised to solidify its position as a key player in the Asia-Pacific data centre landscape.

-In Hyderabad, The largest datacentre is spread over 1.
-31 lakh square feet, the proposed rated-4 (tier-4) data centre will be equipped with 1,600 racks and powered by 18MW of electricity.

-India's overall public cloud services market is projected to hit US $13 billion by 2026, expanding at a CAGR of 23.1% in 2021-26.
-The market's revenue totaled US $2.8 billion for the first half of 2022.

 Telecommunications

 INSAT-1B satellite: broadcasting sector in India is highly dependent on INSAT system.

 The telecommunication sector generated ₹2.20 trillion in revenue in 2014–15, accounting for 1.94% of total GDP.
 Telecom equipment manufacturing and exports are becoming a new success story following the success of smartphone exports.
 In the financial year 2024, the telecom equipment production exceeded the milestone of Rs 45,000 crore with exports totaling approximately Rs 10,500 crore.
-India is the second-largest market in the world by number of telephone users (both fixed and mobile phones) with 1.053 billion subscribers as of 31 August 2016.
-It has one of the lowest call-tariffs in the world, due to fierce competition among telecom operators.
-India has the world's third-largest Internet user-base.
-As of 31 March 2016, there were 342.65 million Internet subscribers in the country.
-India's telecommunication industry is the world's second largest by the number of mobile phone, smartphone, and internet users.

-Industry estimates indicate that there are over 554 million TV consumers in India as of 2012.
-India is the largest direct-to-home (DTH) television market in the world by number of subscribers.
-As of May 2016, there were 84.80 million DTH subscribers in the country.